designstem/projects/patterns/index2.md

 #### Repeated scaling

-When <var>scaling</var> is repeated we will see a shape in incrementally bigger size.
+When <var>scaling</var> is repeated we will multiple shapes in incrementally bigger sizes.

 ##### Maximum scaling factor `{{ get('ps',1) }}` ×